thoughtworks/build-your-own-radar/radars/descriptions/TypeScript.md

 - Adding JavaScript libraries without type definitions requires jumping through additional hoops.
 - Lacks the flexibility that comes with dynamic types in JavaScript.

-When decision made: Mar.
-2020
+When decision made: 5/1/2020

-When decision will be revisited: Jan.
-2022
+When decision will be revisited: 5/1/2021